 MHSAA Current Status for 20-21 Sports

-The MHSAA gives Holland Christian our onramp for sports for this unique 20-21 school year and MHSAA guidance is in complete compliance with the Governor’s office.
+The MHSAA gives Holland Christian our specific guidance for sports for this unique 20-21 school year.
 On July 31, EO-160 severely limited the ability to play the sport of football and forced football to be postponed on August 14 to the spring after specific clearance was unable to be given during those two weeks.
 On August 20, aquatics, soccer and volleyball were instructed by the MHSAA to “stay the course” and remain outside for practices only.
 On September 3, EO-176 gave the necessary clearance to reinstate football and allow aquatics, soccer & volleyball to go indoors and compete.
-All sports have specific safety protocols in place in order for them to practice and compete.
 On September 9, EO-180 clarified that football, soccer and volleyball athletes must wear facial coverings at all times because they cannot consistently maintain a distance of 6 feet, while cross country, golf and tennis athletes can make a choice.
-The linked communication is a September 10th press-release from the MHSAA followed by a summary of how our different sports seasons and programs continue specifically addressing spectators and athletes.
+Spectator expansion was outlined on September 30 with EO-183, but then governor orders were removed with the recent ruling by the Michigan Supreme Court on October 2.
+The Michigan Department of Health and Human Services issued their own emergency orders on October 5 putting much of what was detailed on September 30 back in play and provides yet again new guidance from the MHSAA in regards to spectators.
+Please stay flexible with the many changes taking place as we increase spectator capacity at many of our venues.
 As members of the MHSAA and the OK Conference, we must accept the rules put forth for all member schools to be in compliance with each other for competitions.
-Both of these organizations also require enforcement of facial coverings for all spectators at interscholastic events.
+Both of these organizations also require enforcement of facial coverings for all spectators at all interscholastic events.

 Football, Soccer and Volleyball also have specific safety protocols in place.
-These teams have adjusted schedules, but are moving forward with practices and competitions (with limitations on invitationals / multi-team events).
 Athletes must wear a mask at all times while participating in any capacity with these sports because they cannot maintain a 6 foot distance.